Sacramento splittail: Diet

-They feed on bottom-dwelling invertebrates and detritus, generally in areas of low to moderate current.
+Splittail are bottom feeders, consuming bottom-dwelling invertebrates and detritus, generally in areas of low to moderate current.
 In Suisun Bay, opossum shrimp (mostly Neomysis mercedis), amphipods such as Corophium, and copepods are favorite foods, while in the Sacramento Delta they eat clams, crustaceans, and insect larvae.
 During periods of high water levels (February/March), splittails will move into flooded areas to look for earthworms.
-The Sacramento splittail utilizes floodplain habitat for feeding and spawning, and depends upon floodplain habitat for spawning..